 The self-employed assessment base is half of the net profit, which is calculated as revenues decreased by costs and deductible expenses, but not decreased by paid health insurance contributions.
 All self-employed are required to pay health insurance contributions at least from minimum assessment base, which is 50% (44.2% before 2013) of the average wage two years prior.
-The maximum assessment base is 5 times (3 times before 2013) the average wage two years prior.
+Since 2017 the maximum assessment base has been abolished (5 times before 2017and 3 times before 2013 the average wage two years prior).